chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 [Example Gist](https://gist.github.com/chriswebb09/dff9d5bd0964d817ac22d75d092733ba)

 Recently I’ve been interested in building something that streams media.
 So last week, I started an example project, which streams ma4 music files from Apple’s iTunes Preview API.
-It’s been an interesting experience.
+It’s been a fascinating learning experience.
 If you are interested, you can check it out here: [Musicly](https://github.com/chriswebb09/Musicly).
 The gif at the top of this post is a recording of the project in use.

 In the process, I managed to touch some features in iOS that I had I been interested in looking at, but hadn't had the chance to use.
 I’ll be posting some examples of those features for the next few posts.
 To start off with, I want to go over monitoring the progress of a download in your application from both a data and UI perspective.